mongodb-partners/Vehicle-Digital-Twin-Solution/README.md

       * Navigate to the "Triggers" tab

-      * Change the function in your analyze_battery_telemetry trigger:
+      * Click on your analyze_battery_telemetry trigger

+      * Under the "Function" Section select "EventBridge" as the Event Type

        [screenshot here of change from function execution to eventbridge publishing]